chongchonghe/astrocalculator/README.md

 This will create an executable `acap` in your PATH.
 Now type `acap` in your terminal to start this program.

-**To upgrade** to the latest version, `git pull` in the code directory to pull the latest version and `pip install -e .` to install it.
+**To upgrade** to the latest version, `git pull` in the code directory to pull the latest version and your ACAP is upgraded.

 The following python modules are required and will be installed
 automatically: tkinter, sympy, and astropy. `tkinter` is available